-Public Holidays 2017
+Syria Public Holidays

 Public holidays in Syria are referred to as “official holidays,” many of which are based on Islamic tradition.
 Although some holidays are based on Islamic cultural beliefs, many holidays commemorate victories achieved during Syria’s ongoing struggle for political and religious freedom.

-Syria recognizes New Year’s Day and the March 8 Revolution, celebrating the seizure of power by the Baath Party.
+Syria recognises New Year’s Day and the March 8 Revolution, celebrating the seizure of power by the Baath Party.
 Syria also recognizes Gregorian Easter; Julian Easter and Labour Day.
 Additional political holidays include Martyrs’ Day, a celebration of the anniversary of the execution of Syrian nationalists by the Turks; Armed Forces Day; October Liberatory War, commemorating the Yom Kippur War and Christmas Day.